sbcshop/GatePi-4CH/README.md

 ## Pin Mapping
 <img src= "https://github.com/sbcshop/GatePi/blob/main/images/img1.png" />

+## Code
+  * You see "main.py" file. you need to save this file inside GatePi(RP2040)
+  * Rest the two folder is of Application(GUI),one is of window other is of raspberry pi
+    * Window application->open the app and follow below instruction, you need to connect one of them Pi Lora Hat or PICO Lora Expansion and RangePi(transmitter)
+    * Raspberry pi application->open "raspberry pi GUI" folder.run "Lora Home Automation.py" file, before this you need to put Pi Lora Hat(transmitter)

 ## You can control GatePi with the help of raspberry pi GUI, or you can also control through pc via GUI
+In windows you can use PICO Lora Expansion, Pi Lora Hat and RangePi
 <img src="https://github.com/sbcshop/GatePi/blob/main/images/img7.JPG" />

 ## How to start And Setup Lora Home Automation Application